NewMan274/requirement-analysis/README.md

 * ### ✅ Requirement Validation
   Reviewing and confirming that all documented requirements are correct, complete, realistic, and aligned with business goals.
 This is typically done with stakeholders         before development begins.

+## 🧾 Types of Requirements
+Understanding the different types of requirements is crucial for the successful development of a hotel booking management system.
+Requirements are generally categorized into two main types: Functional and Non-functional.

+### 🔧 Functional Requirements
+Functional requirements define the specific behavior or functions of the system.
+They describe what the system should do.

+Examples for a Hotel Booking Management System:

+* ### User Registration and Authentication:
+  Allow users to create accounts and log in securely.

+* ### Search Functionality:
+  Enable users to search for hotels based on location, availability, and price range.

+* ### Booking Management:
+  Allow users to book rooms, view booking history, and cancel reservations.

+* ### Payment Processing:
+  Integrate with payment gateways to handle transactions securely.

+* ### Admin Dashboard:
+  Provide administrators with tools to manage listings, view bookings, and generate reports.

+### ⚙️ Non-functional Requirements
+Non-functional requirements specify the quality attributes of the system.
+They define how the system performs a function.

+Examples for a Hotel Booking Management System:

+* ### Performance:
+  The system should handle up to 10,000 concurrent users without performance degradation.

+* ### Scalability:
+  The architecture should support scaling to accommodate increasing numbers of users and data.

+* ### Security:
+  Implement SSL encryption for data transmission and store passwords using hashing algorithms.

+* ### Usability:
+  Design an intuitive user interface that is easy to navigate for both customers and administrators.

+* ### Availability:
+  Ensure the system is available 99.9% of the time, with minimal downtime.